Welcome to Varia!

 Players that are engaged with one another have reduced risk of their attacks missing.
 Players that are disengaged from one another have an increased risk of their attacks missing.

 There are two ways to move in Varia and change your relationship with another player.
 The active player can move during the movement step, or players can move by playing certain action cards that have triggers on them which cause movement mid-timeline.

 Using movement to your advantage is one way to ensure victory.

 Planning, Targeting, Performing & Pushing

 When you take an action from your hand and place it onto the Timeline you are considered to be planning that action.
 Once an action's cost has been paid, that action is considered to have been performed.

 When you take an item from your item area and place it onto the Timeline you are considered to be planning that item's action.

-If you are the active player, every action you plan during the action step beyond the first will create an additional moment on the Timeline.
+If you are the active player, the number of moments you use while planning actions during the action step will set the cadence for the turn.

 When an action is first put onto the Timeline its owner picks a target for that action.
 In a single-player game, the target will almost always be your opponent.

 When resolving each moment, the first step is for players to pay for and perform their planned actions.
 In order to perform an action, players must pay that action's cost.
-It a player fails to do so, the action will not be performed and that action (along with all other actions that are planned to follow it) will enter the queue in the order in which they were planned.
+If a player fails to do so, the action will not be performed and will be pushed forward on the timeline one moment (along with all other actions that are planned to follow it).

 Some cards have rules text that contains what are called keywords.
 A keyword is a shorthand for a rule that appears frequently.
 When a card has a keyword in its rules box, that is the same as if the card had the full rule that the keyword represents.